jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 Text Code,
 2008-10-01

-Perhaps for text code there will be several variations:
+Perhaps for text code there might be several variations:

 - Brackets / Words:
     - C-like with more brackets / Basic-like with more keywords